...

 I learned this lesson when I stopped trying to be someone else on stage and started being myself.
 People don’t connect with perfection; they connect with authenticity.
 Share your journey, including the challenges you’ve faced.
 When I talk about building We Level Up, I share more than just the successes.
 I also share the late nights, the doubts, and the times I wanted to give up.

-Action Step: Write down three pivotal moments in your life or business journey.
+Practice: Write down three pivotal moments in your life or business journey.
 Practice sharing these stories with emotion and vulnerability.
 Please share your favorite public speaking tip in the comments below.

 YouTube player